FHantke/brave-browser-wiki/PR-Builder-overview.md

 Slack notifications will be sent to PR author based on a map that associates the GitHub user with their corresponding Slack username.
 To update, copy the value from our password manager, edit, then update in the Jenkins credential store `github-to-slack-username-map` variable.
 For extra notifications

 ## Process overview
-The checks that are done are defined in the Jenkinsfiles at https://github.com/brave/devops/blob/master/jenkins/jobs/browser/pr-brave-browser-PLATFORM.Jenkinsfile
+The checks that are done are defined in the Jenkinsfiles at https://github.com/brave/devops/blob/master/jenkins/jobs/browser/pr-brave-browser-*.Jenkinsfile

 The above get called independently by both https://github.com/brave/brave-browser/blob/master/Jenkinsfile and https://github.com/brave/brave-core/blob/master/Jenkinsfile.
 After the build is done, it will look for a PR in the other repo and update its status.

+To navigate to the top-level `brave-browser-build-pr-*` or the `brave-core-build-pr-*` pipeline please go to `Console Output` and press the link to `pr-brave-browser-...`.
+This will take you to where actually everything gets executed.
+Alternatively, the GitHub build links would take you there.

-We use ephemeral nodes in AWS for building Android, Linux and Windows x64 (which get stopped after the build).
+We use ephemeral nodes in AWS for building Android, Linux and Windows x64 (which get stopped after the build and reused at next one - unless TERMINATE_NODE is checked).
 For iOS and macOS builds we use physical machines (which means higher chance to re-use workspaces).

 This Jenkinsfiles define the steps for building on Android `x86`, iOS `arm64`, Linux, macOS and Windowx `x64` with the steps below:
 - notify the PR author (or extra destinations) on Slack that build has started